hoangnv-bkhn/grive/grive/docs/readme.txt

-            * -s [file_id] ([mail]) : Outputs the shareable link of the file Multiple mails can be specified by putting mail one after another Don't specify [mail] to share/unshare with type every one -sr     : Share with 'reader' permission -sw     : Share with 'writer' permission -us     : Unshare file ( Specified [mail] = 'all' to unshare file completely)
+            * -s [file_id] ([mail]) : Outputs the shareable link of the file Multiple mails can be specified by putting mail one after another Don't specify [mail] to share/unshare with share mode "every one" -sr     : Share with 'reader' permission -sw     : Share with 'writer' permission -us     : Unshare file ( Specified [mail] = 'all' to unshare file completely)